jeff-hykin/silver_spectacle/README.md

 ## What is this?

 Silver Spectacle is a python library for displaying data.
-Its designed as a (superior) alternative to **matplotlib**; beautiful by default, fully customizable, minimal coding required, and lightweight.
+Its designed as a (superior) alternative to **matplotlib**.
+  - beautiful by default
+  - fully customizable
+  - one-liners that do everything you need
+  - lightweight dependencies

 ## How do I use it?